d3lb3/KeeFarceReborn/README.md

 ## Usage Example

-Once the *KeePassReborn.dll* is compiled, **you will need to inject it by yourself** in the targeted KeePass process.
-This is on purpose, because injectors become obsolete every few months.
+Once *KeePassReborn.dll* is compiled, **you must use your own injector** to target the running KeePass process.
+This is deliberate, as injectors become obsolete every few months.

-As I personally find it easier to stealthily inject shellcode than DLL in a remote process, the first thing I typically start with is generating a position-independent shellcode from our DLL.
+Because I personally find it easier to stealthily inject shellcode than DLL in a remote process, the first thing I typically start with is generating a position-independent shellcode from our DLL.
 It appears that [@odzhan](https://twitter.com/modexpblog?lang=fr) and [@TheWover](https://twitter.com/thewover)'s [donut](https://github.com/TheWover/donut) project perfectly suits our needs !

 We compile donut from a commit in the dev branch, as it fixes an [issue in application domain management](https://github.com/TheWover/donut/issues/44) that would prevent us from performing reflection in the default domain.